-The University is located in a prestigious area of Rome on the crest of the Janiculum, Rome's highest hill, just a few minutes walk from the historical Trastevere district.
-Administrative offices, computer labs, a student lounge and faculty offices are in a four-story villa.
-Adjacent to the villa, a five-story building houses faculty offices, classrooms, a science lab, a computer classroom, art studio and tutoring centers.
-Its terrace offers a breath-taking view of Rome.
-Other campus facilities include an auditorium, a multimedia lab and faculty and administrative offices.
-A separate two-story villa houses the library.
+The University is located in a prestigious, residential area of Rome on the crest of the Janiculum, Rome's highest hill, just a few minutes walk from the historical Trastevere district.
+Administrative offices, a Computer Lab and a Student Lounge are located in a four-story villa.
+Adjacent to the villa, a five-story building houses Faculty Offices, classrooms, a Science Lab, a Computer Classroom, and Tutoring Centers.
+The terrace atop the building offers a breath-taking view of Rome.
+A separate two-story villa, adjacent to the main campus, houses the University library.
+Other campus facilities include an Auriana auditorium, the AUR Art Studio, a Multimedia Lab and Faculty and Administrative offices, all walking distance from each other.

-The University is located near the renowned American Academy in Rome and close by Villa Sciarra and Villa Doria Pamphili, the largest city park in Rome.
+The University is located close to the renowned American Academy in Rome and opposite the beautiful park of Villa Sciarra and close to Villa Doria Pamphili.
 The ancient Roman road Via Aurelia Antica, the Porta San Pancrazio and the seventeenth century baroque fountain Aqua Paola are close by.
 The neighborhood surrounding AUR offers a full range of amenities including restaurants, shops, cafes and an outdoor market.
 Several bus lines connect it to the historic center of Rome.